Trying to get home for grandmother's funeral, Indiana native runs into gas shortages

-INDIANAPOLIS — 87-year-old Bonnie Sue Holland passed away on Mother’s Day.
+INDIANAPOLIS — Bonnie Sue Holland passed away at 87 years old on Mother’s Day.

 "She was just the most amazing woman," said granddaughter Danielle Justus.
 "Super, super strong.”